fioremartiro/Machine-Learning/Supervised Learning/Regression examples/README.md

 # Regression Algorithms in Supervised Learning

-Regression algorithms are used in supervised learning to model the relationship between input variables (independent variables) and a continuous output variable (dependent variable).
+Regression algorithms are used in supervised learning to model the relationship between input variables (independent variables) and a **continuous output variable** (dependent variable).
 These algorithms predict numeric values based on patterns found in the data.

-Below are some commonly used regression algorithms:
+Below are the regression algorithms demonstrated in this folder:

+---

 ## 1. Linear Regression
-Linear regression is the simplest type of regression algorithm used in machine learning.
+Linear regression is the simplest type of regression algorithm.
 It models the relationship between the independent variables and the dependent variable using a linear function.

-## 2. Logistic Regression
-Logistic regression is a type of regression algorithm used for classification problems.
-It models the probability of a binary outcome based on the independent variables.

-## 3. Multiple Regression
+## 2. Multiple Regression
-Multiple regression is an extension of linear regression that allows us to model the relationship between multiple independent variables and a single dependent variable.
+Multiple regression is an extension of linear regression that allows modeling the relationship between multiple independent variables and a single dependent variable.

-## 4. Polynomial Regression
+## 3. Polynomial Regression
-Polynomial regression is a type of regression algorithm that models the relationship between the independent variables and the dependent variable using a polynomial function.
+Polynomial regression models the relationship between the independent variables and the dependent variable using a polynomial function.
+It is useful when data shows a non-linear trend.

-## 5. Ridge Regression
+## 4. Ridge Regression
-Ridge Regression is a type of regression algorithm used to solve the problem of multicollinearity in multiple regression.
-It adds a regularization term to the cost function to avoid overfitting.
+Ridge Regression addresses multicollinearity in multiple regression by adding a regularization term to the cost function, which penalizes large coefficients and helps avoid overfitting.

-## 6. Lasso Regression
+## 5. Lasso Regression
-Lasso regression is another type of regression algorithm used to solve the problem of multicollinearity in multiple regression.
-It uses a different type of regularization term than Ridge Regression.
+Lasso Regression also handles multicollinearity but uses L1 regularization, which can shrink some coefficients to zero, effectively performing feature selection.

-## 7. Elastic Net Regression
+## 6. Elastic Net Regression
-Elastic Net Regression is a combination of Ridge Regression and Lasso Regression.
-It uses both types of regularization terms to solve the problem of multicollinearity.
+Elastic Net combines both Ridge (L2) and Lasso (L1) regularization penalties.
+It is particularly useful when there are multiple correlated features.

 ---